Skip to main content

 Export programmatically without the browser:

-Supported format values: mjcf, usd, sdf.
-Optionally include robot_profile to embed a robot.
+Supported format values: mjcf, usd, usdz, sdf.
+Optionally include robot_profile to override every robot spawn with a specific embodiment.

 Cross-Simulator Testing